 - Cover pots with a plastic dome lid to increase humidity and speed up germination.
 Place in a cool greenhouse or in a bright window in the house.

-- Once plant are 4 to 6 inches (10 to 15 cm) tall, pinch out the central growing tip, just above a leaf joint, leaving just two or three leaf nodes.
+- Once plants are 4 to 6 inches (10 to 15 cm) tall, pinch out the central growing tip, just above a leaf joint, leaving just two or three leaf nodes.
 This will encourage the plant to branch vigorously from the base.

 - Sweet peas are heavy feeders and require a little extra pampering to produce abundantly.
 Prepare planting beds by applying bone meal, a thick layer of compost or well-rotted manure, and a generous dose of natural fertilizer.
 Mix these ingredients deeply into the soil.